State and Local Organics & Recycling Law

 - How-to video: Recycling and composting at work

-- You can also contact the Ordinance Helpline at (510) 891-6575 (leave message for call back), or email firstname.lastname@example.org for more information
+- You can also contact the Ordinance Helpline at (510) 891-6575 (leave message for call back), ask a question with our online form, or email firstname.lastname@example.org for more information

 - Signage & bins